Skip to main content

 Breastfeeding

-Tell your healthcare professional if you are breastfeeding or plan to breastfeed, as it is not known if Fabhalta passes into your breast milk.
-You should not breastfeed during treatment and for 5 days after your last dose of Fabhalta.
+It is not known if Fabhalta passes into your breast milk.
+Do not breastfeed during treatment and for 5 days after your last dose.

 How should I take Fabhalta?

 Take Fabhalta exactly as your healthcare provider tells you.
-Do not change the dose or stop taking this medicine unless your healthcare provider tells you.
+Do not change the dose or stop taking it unless your healthcare provider tells you.

-Changing treatment from eculizumab to Fabhalta.
-You should take your starting dose of Fabhalta no later than 1 week after your last dose of eculizumab.
+If you are changing treatment from eculizumab to Fabhalta, you should take your starting dose of Fabhalta no later than 1 week after your last dose of eculizumab.

-Changing treatment from ravulizumab to Fabhalta.
-You should take your starting dose of Fabhalta no later than 6 weeks after your last dose of ravulizumab.
+If you are changing treatment from ravulizumab to Fabhalta, you should take your starting dose of Fabhalta no later than 6 weeks after your last dose of ravulizumab.

 What happens if I miss a dose?